mk8310/pgadmin4/docs/en_US/restore_dialog.rst

 * Enter the complete path to the backup file in the *Filename* field.
   Optionally, select the *Browser* icon (ellipsis) to the right to navigate into a directory and select the file that contains the archive.
-* Use the *Number of Jobs* field to specify if pg_restore should use multiple (concurrent) jobs to process the restore.
+* Use the *Number of Jobs* field to specify if sys_restore should use multiple (concurrent) jobs to process the restore.
 Each job uses a separate connection to the server.
 * Use the drop-down listbox next to *Rolename* to specify the role that will be used to authenticate with the server during the restore process.

 Click the *Restore options* tab to continue.
-Use the fields on the *Restore options* tab to specify options that correspond to *pg_restore* options.
+Use the fields on the *Restore options* tab to specify options that correspond to *sys_restore* options.

 .. image:: images/restore_sections.png
     :alt: Restore dialog options section